UAB-CINL/UAB-CINL.github.io/docs/analysis/mriqc.md

 ### Filtering Data

 - `--participant-label`: one or more participant identifiers without the sub- prefix.
+Separate multiple labels with spaces
 - `--session-id`: the session ID to perform on, if one exists.

 ### Instrumental Options